niko-roether/niji/README.md

 You can use the following options to configure niji.

 - `modules`: A list of the names of modules you want to activate.
-See the [list of modules](#built-in-modules) for available names.
+See the [list of built-in modules](#built-in-modules) for available names.
 - `disable_reloads`: A list of the names of modules that you want to apply the theme to, but not automatically reload.
 This is useful in nonstandard use cases where the side effects of reloading may not be desired.